Potassium ferricyanide: Bleaching

-Farmers Reducer
+Farmer's reducer

 Ferricyanide is also used in black-and-white photography with sodium thiosulfate (hypo) to reduce the density of a negative or gelatin silver print where the mixture is known as Farmer's reducer; this can help offset problems from overexposure of the negative, or brighten the highlights in the print.

 Reagent in organic synthesis

 Potassium ferricyanide is a used as an oxidant in organic chemistry.
 It is an oxidant for catalyst regeneration in Sharpless dihydroxylations.

 Sensors and indicators

 Potassium ferricyanide is also one of two compounds present in ferroxyl indicator solution (along with phenolphthalein) that turns blue (Prussian blue) in the presence of Fe2+ ions, and which can therefore be used to detect metal oxidation that will lead to rust.
 It is possible to calculate the number of moles of Fe2+ ions by using a colorimeter, because of the very intense color of Prussian blue.

 In physiology experiments potassium ferricyanide provides a means increasing a solution's redox potential (E°' ~ 436 mV at pH 7).
 As such, it can oxidize reduced cytochrome c (E°' ~ 247 mV at pH 7) in isolated mitochondria.
 Sodium dithionite is usually used as a reducing chemical in such experiments (E°' ~ −420 mV at pH 7).

-Potassum ferricyanide is used to determine the ferric reducing power potential of a sample (extract, chemical compound, etc.).
+Potassium ferricyanide is used to determine the ferric reducing power potential of a sample (extract, chemical compound, etc.).
 Such a measurement is used to determine of the antioxidant property of a sample.

 Potassium ferricyanide is a component of amperometric biosensors as an electron transfer agent replacing an enzyme's natural electron transfer agent such as oxygen as with the enzyme glucose oxidase.
 It is an ingredient in commercially available blood glucose meters for use by diabetics.